Kalk88/GrowBud/documentation/use-cases/general-usage.md

 Billy is a generic user.
-Use-cases here are not to growing style.
+Use-cases here are not specific to a growing style.

 ## Act on harvest notice
  Billy has previously chosen a notification option.